Get PeakVisor App

 Mammoth Mountain Big Snowfall

 Mammoth averages over 400 in (10 m) of snow at the Main Lodge (8,909 ft / 2,715 m).
 Main Lodge isn’t even halfway up the mountain.
 The summit of Mammoth receives significantly more.
-It’s difficult to measure snowfall at the summit because of the wind, which can often blow over 100 mph (162 kph) during storms.
+Measuring snowfall at the summit is challenging because the wind can often blow over 100 mph (162 kph) during storms.
 I give Mammoth a lot of credit for this.
 Jackson Hole, for example, reports from a bowl at the top of the mountain, where the snow is deeper than everywhere else.

 However, the snowfall in Mammoth is not always reliable year-to-year.
 It’s feast or famine here.
 The big years can be spectacular, but the lean years will test the spirit of even hardened locals.
 The 1975–76 season saw only 94 in (238 cm) of snow, a record low for the resort.
 Dave McCoy nearly went out of business during a drought in 1958–59.
 Presently, the state of California and the west have been in a 20-year ‘megadrought,’ though Mammoth has had several 500+ in (1,270 cm) seasons in this time.
 Nevertheless, overall precipitation has declined during this period.

 The crux of the issue is the storm track.
 Sometimes storms from the Pacific are blocked by a ridge of high pressure that tends to develop in the southwestern United States.
-This ridge is particularly resilient during some seasons, while others have a more dynamic pattern.
+This ridge is remarkably resilient in some seasons, while others feature a more dynamic pattern.
 Long-term weather forecasting is far from an exact science, but the weather pattern known as El Nino produces the best winters for Mammoth, statistically speaking.
 It tends to shift the storm track south.
-Of course, there have also been dry El Nino years and wet La Nina years.
+Of course, there have also been dry El Nino and wet La Nina years.

 Mammoth Mountain, California